 What I Did

-– I took a sheet of cardboard and cut out two rectangles, slightly larger than the photos.
+– Using junk cardboard, I measured out to pieces, slightly larger than the Polaroid photos.

 – I used a hole punch to punch two holes at the top of each piece of paper and cardboard.